Yamanote Line: Rolling stock

 As of January 2020, the line's services are operated exclusively by a fleet of 50 11-car E235 series EMUs, the first of which was introduced on the line on 30 November 2015.
 However, a number of technical faults, including problems with door close indicators, resulted in the train being taken out of service the same day.
 The E235 series returned to service on the Yamanote Line on 7 March 2016.
+All Yamanote Line rolling stock are stored and maintained at Tokyo General Rolling Stock Centre near Ōsaki Station.

 Former rolling stock

 Prior to the E235 series, the line's services were operated by E231-500 series EMUs, which were in use from April 21, 2002 to January 20, 2020.
 These trains originally each included two "six-door cars" with six pairs of doors per side and bench seats that were folded up to provide standing room only during the morning peak until 10 a.m.
 From February 22, 2010, the seats were no longer folded up during the morning peak, and all trains were standardized with newly built four-door cars by 31 August 2011.
 This was due to reduced congestion on the line as well as preparation for the installation of platform doors on all stations by 2017.

 The E231 series supported a new type of traffic control system, called digital Automatic Train Control (D-ATC).
 The series also had a more modern design and has two 15-inch LCD monitors above each door, one of which is used for displaying silent commercials, news and weather; and another which is used for displaying information on the next stop (in Japanese, English, Korean and more) along with notification of delays on Shinkansen and other railway lines in the greater Tokyo area.
-The E231-500 series trains were based at Tokyo General Rolling Stock Centre near Ōsaki Station.